josephbeuysmum/Dertisch/README.md

 No official timescale exists for ongoing dev, but presently suggested developments are as follows:

--	privately instantiate `FZKeyring`s rather than inject them;
+-	privately instantiate `FZKey`s rather than inject them;
 -	make access to the `bespokeRail` a lot less wordy;
 -	work out which classes, structs, and protocols can be made internal and/or final, and make them internal and/or final;
 -	allow multiple `FZInteractorProtocol` instances to be associated with a single `FZPresenterProtocol` instance;